 At Furman, meaningful undergraduate research experiences in economics are characterized by independent inquiry, integration of disciplinary knowledge, collection and management of data, development of econometric skills, and presentation to a wide audience.
 We provide multiple ways for students to gain experience with research.

 Every student in ECN 331 will complete a semester-long independent research project.
 This involves students choosing their own research question, collecting data, performing a literature review, conducting econometric analysis, and presenting results in both visual (poster) and written form (paper).
 The project involves feedback through meetings with the professor, interaction via a poster session, and a written peer review.
 As ECN 331 is a required course for both the Economics and Mathematics-Economics major, we are thus able to guarantee that every major in our department has experience conducting an independent research project.

 Hollingsworth Undergraduate Research Program

 This summer research program is designed to encourage collaborative research between faculty and students.
-All Furman students are eligible, but priority is given to economics majors with strong academic qualifications who have not yet graduated.
+All Furman students are eligible, but priority is given to economics or mathematics-economics majors.

 At the end of the summer, student participants draft a paper to present the results of their research at one or more seminars on the Furman campus during the subsequent academic year.
-Students should also expect to submit their results for presentation at an appropriate conference and/or for publication in an appropriate journal.
-Students should work with their supervising faculty member(s) to find suitable venues in which to present or publish the final research project.
+Students also submit their results for presentation at an appropriate conference and/or for publication in an appropriate journal.

 Other Research Opportunities